sodumdeva/social-support-ai-workflow/README.md

 # Social Support AI Workflow

-An AI-powered social support application processing system that uses conversational AI, document processing, and machine learning to assess eligibility for financial assistance and provide economic enablement recommendations.
+An AI-powered social support application processing system that uses conversational AI, document processing, machine learning, and ChromaDB vector search to assess eligibility for financial assistance and provide personalized economic enablement recommendations.

 ## 🎯 Overview

 This system provides an intelligent, conversational interface for citizens to apply for social support benefits.
-It combines natural language processing, computer vision for document analysis, and machine learning models to automate the eligibility assessment process while providing personalized economic enablement recommendations.
+It combines natural language processing, computer vision for document analysis, machine learning models, and ChromaDB vector search to automate the eligibility assessment process while providing personalized economic enablement recommendations based on available training programs and job opportunities.

 ## 🏗️ Architecture